-The Common Follow-up System is an effective mechanism for providing information regarding the agencies, programs, and participants that comprise North Carolina's education, employment and training system.
-The CFS is a valuable resource for understanding the educational and employment outcomes of individuals who participate in services as well as an understanding of the paths individuals follow while utilizing these services.
+North Carolina's education, employment and training system plays a fundamental role in the overall mission of developing and promoting the highly skilled workforce, improving the quality of life for North Carolinians, and preparing the state and its communities to compete in the global economy.
+The Common Follow-up System is an effective mechanism for providing information regarding the agencies, programs, and participants that comprise this system.
+The CFS is a valuable resource for estimating the educational and employment outcomes of individuals who participate in various services, understanding of the path individuals follow while utilizing these services, and demonstrating the integral relationship that exists between the services provided by the state's education and workforce partners and the state's economy.